rybak/VanillaWithFlake/README.md

 ### Mobs
 - If a Rabbit picks up a Rotten Flesh at night during a full Moon it will turn into a Killer Bunny
 - Illusioners now spawn in Woodland Mansions, for every 5 Vindicators 1 Illusioner spawns
-- Only Wither Skeletons now spawn in the Nether (Any Skeletons that spawn are replaced by Wither Skeletons wielding Bows)
 - Spiders and Cave Spiders now create Cobwebs periodically (Cave Spiders twice as fast as regular)
 - The first time a player kills the Ender Dragon it now spawns a Dragon Egg
+- Wither Skeletons now replace Skeletons in the Nether (Any Wither Skeletons spawned this way now wield bows)
 - Withers now escape Bedrock when they reach 50% Health (This is to nerf killing Withers with Bedrock, but still allow the technique to have a use for making the fight easier and to not break redstone machines that rely upon Bedrock cages)
 - When a Squid is damaged it casts Blindness on any entities around them